Wolves are larger than you might realize.

 Most wolves are huge

 Often people living in the city are totally unaware just how large wildlife can grow until they see one in person at a zoo or a National Park.
 Wolves are no exception.
-Most average-sized wolves are going to fall in that 70-80 pound range which makes them comparable to the largest domesticated dogs out there.
+Most average-sized canids are going to fall in that 70-80 pound range which makes them comparable to the largest domesticated dogs out there.
 The largest wolves will make some dogs look like puppies by comparison.
+When you consider how large the pack size of some groups is, no wonder they are so intimidating to other animals from Alaska all the way down to Mexico.

 Keep in mind that domesticated dogs smaller than that have mauled and even killed humans before.
 Remember, these are apex predators perfectly adapted to their wilderness environment.
 Their size, strength and speed give all wolves quite an advantage.
 It's why we recommend giving any wolf you encounter in the wild a wide berth, both for your safety and the animal's safety too.